An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Differential Algebra

-To speed up convergence, and because eigenvector solvers for floating-point computations are readily available and highly efficient, we set the initial guess for $\left[\bm{b}_0\right]$ to have a constant part equal to the dominant eigenvector of the constant part of $\left[A\right]$, since we know by construction that this will be the constant part of $\left[\bm{\zeta}_n\right]$.
+To speed up convergence, and because eigenvector solvers for floating-point computations are readily available and highly efficient, we set the initial guess for $\left[\bm{b}_0\right]$ to have a constant part equal to the dominant eigenvector of the constant part of $\left[A\right]$, since we know by construction that this will be the constant part of $\left[\bm{b}\right]$.

 An example of the convergence of this method is illustrated in Figure \ref{f:eigenvector_error}, which shows the maximum relative change of coefficients in $\left[\bm{b}\right]$ separated by their expansion order over repeated application of $\left[\cgst\right]$ to the initial guess of the dominant eigenvector of a trajectory in the periodic ABC flow (Section \ref{sec:periodicabc}).
 The theoretically expected rate of convergence $\lambda_n / \lambda_{n-1}$ can clearly be seen in the plot as a dashed red line.
-While all orders converge at approximately the expected rate, the floating-point portion of the expression converges instantly as it was already set to the double-precision representation of the leading eigenvector.
+All orders converge at approximately the expected rate and the floating-point portion of the expression converges instantly as it was already set to the double-precision representation of the leading eigenvector.

-Once the eigenvector $\left[\bm{\zeta}_n\right]$ is expanded to at least first order, the curl $\nabla\times \bm{\zeta}_n$ of the eigenvector field, which is used in the calculation of the helicity during LCS construction, can be computed by simply applying the DA derivative operator again.
+Once the eigenvector $\left[\bm{\zeta}_n\right]$ is expanded to at least first order, the curl $\nabla\times \bm{\zeta}_n$ of the eigenvector field, which is used in the LCS construction (Section \ref{sec:lcs}), can be computed by simply applying the DA partial derivative operator $\partial_j$ again.

-In order to obtain the value of $\nabla\times \bm{\zeta}_n$ at the expansion point, the flow map $\bm{F}^T_{t_0}$ must be computed at least to order $2$.
+To obtain the value of $\nabla\times \bm{\zeta}_n$ at the expansion point, the flow map $\bm{F}^T_{t_0}$ must be computed at least to order $2$.
 This is because one derivative is taken in the construction of $\cgst$ (Subsection \ref{sec:odeexpansion}), and another is then taken in $\nabla \times \bm{\zeta}_n$, both of which reduce the order of the expansion by one.